Vytalic/Linux-OS/Processes/forked_string_search/README.md

 # Forked String Search

 This program searches a text file named 'data.txt' for occurrences of the words 'easy' and 'polar'.
-Specifically, `fork()` is used two separate the work.
+Specifically, `fork()` is used to separate the work.
 The parent process searches for 'polar' while it's child process searches for 'easy'.

 ## Code Overview